Coronavirus Testing: What To Know As It Becomes Available Across The U.S.

 The first test kits sent by the CDC to state and local labs didn't work as planned.
 It was a three-step process, and the third step was causing problems.
 The FDA subsequently authorized the use of just the first and second steps to provide a definitive diagnostic.

-That set the U.S. back several weeks, and public health officials lost a crucial window to contain the virus and prevent it from getting a foothold in the U.S.
+That set the U.S. back several weeks, and public health officials lost a crucial window to contain the virus and prevent it from getting a foothold in the United States.

 Secondly, the CDC was using very strict criteria to determine who could be tested.
-That's what happened with the "community spread" case last month at UC Davis Medical Center in Sacramento, Calif.
+That's what happened with the community spread case last month at UC Davis Medical Center in Sacramento, Calif.

 The CDC has now revised the criteria for testing to include people who are so sick that they need to be hospitalized but don't know how they might have been exposed.